jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 A good play to start for getting familiarized with how NN work is [tensorflow's playground](http://playground.tensorflow.org)

+<a name='basic_nn'></a>
-### Basic MLP example
+### Basic NN example

-Let's see a basic example on how to use Kerass for training an MLP.
+Let's see a basic example on how to use Kerass for training a simple NN.
 The following example can be find whole in the MAI-DL directory of the cluster.
 Here we split it in parts to review it.

 We will work with the MNIST dataset of hand-written digits.
 ```python